 Some of my favorite hair masks contain rare blends of cupuaçu seed butter, coconut oil, and hydrolyzed soy protein, known to prevent breakage and fortify frazzled ends.

-However, you can also do your own avocado mask, at home – if you don’t mind the cost and the mess, of course.
+However, you can also do your avocado mask at home – if you don’t mind the cost and the mess, of course.

-Personally, I buy them.
-When I don’t, I tweak my homemade avocado mask with an egg and a few drops of olive oil.
+I buy them.
+I tweak my homemade avocado mask with an egg and a few drops of olive oil when I don’t.